hgodinez/hgodinez.github.io/_posts/2017-03-25-forecasting-macrovariables-ann.md

 <iframe src="/htmlwidgets/post_ann/hc_ann.html" ></iframe> <a href="/htmlwidgets/post_ann/hc_ann.html" target="_blank">open</a> <small>Note: You can select the series by clicking over the name.</small>
 </div>

 The results are promising, the Neural Network shows interdependencies and patterns that other methods of technical analysis are unable to discover.
-It is by  far, better forecast than traditional time series models.
+It shows a better forecast than traditional time series models.